-- Stack: Stack is a linear data type in which all the operations are performed in the FIFO order.
+- Stack: Stack is a linear data type in which all the operations are performed in the LIFO order.

-- Queue: Queue is a linear data type in which all the operations are performed in the LIFO order.
+- Queue: Queue is a linear data type in which all the operations are performed in the FIFO order.

 - Trees: A tree is a non-linear data type that simulates a hierarchical tree structure, with a root value and subtrees of children with a parent node

 - Graph: A Graph is a non-linear abstract data-type consisting of vertices and edges.
 The edges are lines that connect any two vertices in the graph.
 Two vertices are adjacent if they are connected to each other through an edge.